ruithnadsteud/yt_georaster/README.md

 yt : [INFO     ] 2021-04-30 14:53:29,023 Making a fixed resolution buffer of (('bands', 'S2_B01')) 800 by 800
 ```

 Example plot of Sentinel-2 band 2 data when queried using a rectangular data container defined using height, width and center coordinates.
-NOTE: the band 2 image spatial resolution is down-sampled in yt_geotiff from 20 to 60 m resolution in order to match the spatial resolution:
+NOTE: the band 2 image spatial resolution is down-sampled in yt_georaster from 20 to 60 m resolution in order to match the spatial resolution:
 ```
 # Plot Sentinel-2 Band 2 (20 m resolution)
 >>> q = ds.plot(('bands', 'S2_B05'), height=(10., 'km'), width=(20., 'km'), center=ds.arr([471696,9989860],'m'))# s2